 - Depending on the origin of the character in question, and the various plots surrounding them, you can even customise what they pilot.
 Many Super Robot pilots are stuck in their mecha of origin, except for certain mid-game upgrades into something better, but most Real Robot pilots can switch into anything else in your roster, so long as it's from their series, (and thus has controls they know how to use) so you can have Amuro Ray in a Rick Dias, or Emma Sheen in the Zeta Gundam, or even put Boss into the Mazinger Z, and Kouji in the Boss Borot.
 Not that it's a good choice, but you can do it.

-- A little-known game called Twilight 2000 offered the ability to customize a character's entire background, choosing hobbies, career and education for the character throughout his entire lifetime.
+- Twilight 2000 offers the ability to customize a character's entire background, choosing hobbies, career and education for the character throughout his entire lifetime.
 Each choice allowed the player to increase specific skills related to that choice, giving a character who has both a history and physical/mental attributes to match that history.

 - Dragon Quest X lets you make a character from one of Five Races, and choose your character's vocation (which can be changed later on).